mdconaway/sails-ember-rest/README.md

 - Setup configuration while running the generator

-### Blueprints: Support pagination metadata
+### Support pagination metadata

-- The controller supports pagination meta data on direct requests.
+- The controller actions support pagination meta data on direct requests.
 However, sideloaded records from relationships are currently not paginated.

 ### Testing: Make all the things testable